-LinkedIn now allows you to “let recruiters know you’re open” by using its Open Candidate feature, which instantly makes you more findable by users of LinkedIn’s Recruiter product – while taking steps to hide this from your own company’s recruiters.
+LinkedIn now allows you to “let recruiters know you’re open,” which instantly makes you more findable by users of LinkedIn’s Recruiter product – while taking steps to hide your open status from your own company’s recruiters.

 Here’s how to tell LinkedIn you’re open to being recruited:

 - Click the Jobs icon in the navigation bar at the top of your LinkedIn homepage.

 - Click Career Interests underneath the search bar.

 - If your job search is “under the radar,” be sure you consider the disclaimer underneath the line “Let recruiters know you’re open,” which reads “We take steps not to show your current company that you’re open, but can’t guarantee complete privacy.”
 Click the “Learn More” link and make sure you’re comfortable with the level of risk involved.

 - Click (don’t drag) the toggle button to switch this feature on.